Skip to content

 65.9%

-of businesses are effectively invisible in AI search — most SaaS categories among them
+of businesses in the Q1 2026 study were effectively invisible in AI search

 95,392

-data points behind the Q1 2026 study our own SaaS, MentionLayer, ran
+data points behind the Q1 2026 study Outrigger, the independent AI-visibility platform Joel co-founded with Andrew, ran

 5